LiberalLion/android-debloat/README.md

 <details>
 <summary>WINDOWS</summary>

+## Easy Method

 Step 1 of 2.
-Right click on the Start Menu and click on Windows Powershell (Admin) Then wait for a few seconds for it to load and type the following.
+Right click on the Start Menu and click on Windows Powershell (Admin.
+Click YES if something pops up.
+Then wait for a few seconds for it to load and paste the following.
 ```powershell
 iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/JtvVG'))
 ```